tobychui/zoraxy/README.md

 mkdir zoraxy
 cd ./zoraxy

-# Download the release binary from Github release
+# Download the release binary from Github release.
 wget {binary executable link from release page}

 # Set permission.
-Change this if required
+Change this if required.
 sudo chmod 775 -R ./

 # Start zoraxy to see if the downloaded arch is correct.
 ./zoraxy

-# After the unzip done, press Ctrl + C to kill it
+# After unzipping, press Ctrl + C to kill it
-# Rename it to valid arozos subservice binary format
+# Rename it to validate the ArozOS subservice binary format.
 mv ./zoraxy zoraxy_linux_amd64

-# If you are using SBCs with different CPU arch, use the following names
+# If you are using SBCs with different CPU arch, use the following names:
 # mv ./zoraxy zoraxy_linux_arm
 # mv ./zoraxy zoraxy_linux_arm64

-# Restart arozos
+# Restart ArozOS
 sudo systemctl restart arozos
 ```